teotm/teotm/README.md

 ### Hi there 👋

-my previous bio was really outdated and shit go check my twitter or smthn
+my previous bio was really outdated and shit like that go check my twitter or smthn